PayBX (AXPR) Price Reaches $0.0048 on Major Exchanges

-PayBX (CURRENCY:AXPR) traded flat against the dollar during the 1 day period ending at 21:00 PM E.T. on February 16th.
-One PayBX coin can now be bought for approximately $0.0048 or 0.00000042 BTC on popular cryptocurrency exchanges.
-Over the last week, PayBX has traded flat against the dollar.
-PayBX has a total market capitalization of $1.34 million and $18,810.00 worth of PayBX was traded on exchanges in the last 24 hours.
+PayBX (CURRENCY:AXPR) traded flat against the US dollar during the twenty-four hour period ending at 13:00 PM ET on February 23rd.
+One PayBX coin can now be bought for $0.0048 or 0.00000042 BTC on major cryptocurrency exchanges.
+PayBX has a market capitalization of $1.34 million and approximately $18,810.00 worth of PayBX was traded on exchanges in the last 24 hours.
+Over the last week, PayBX has traded flat against the US dollar.

 Here’s how other cryptocurrencies have performed over the last 24 hours: